6.1 - Reporting the Bilan Carbone®

 5. The organisation's GHG profile, listing emissions in tCO2e;

-1. The objectives associated with the transition plan;
+1. Objectives associated with the transition plan;

-3. The transition plan trajectory;
+3. The trajectory of the transition plan;

-2️⃣ Presentation and publication of the results
+2️⃣ Presentation and publication of results

 The organisation's GHG profile is deposited anonymously at the end of the approach on the OCCF platform.
 In the event that the organisation has its assessment evaluated, the result of the evaluation will also appear in theObservatory of Carbon Accounting in France.